Capturing Images Using libcamera in Microchip Platforms

 ~~~ Sandboxing

-Traditionally the camera interfaces in linux4sam platforms are configured using media-ctl and v4l2-ctl commands.
-Each entities in the pipeline has to be configured separately.
-Libcamera provides a higher level, flexible interface to manage this complexity.
+Traditionally, the camera interfaces in linux4sam platforms are configured using media-ctl and v4l2-ctl commands.
+Each entity in the pipeline has to be configured separately. libcamera provides a higher-level, flexible interface to manage this complexity.

-It abstracts away the hardware differences and provides a consistent interface making it easier for application developers to support multiple devices.
-It provides control over camera pipelines, including white balance, gain and sensor tuning which is very critical for high quality image capture.
+It abstracts away the hardware differences and provides a consistent interface, making it easier for application developers to support multiple devices.
+It provides control over camera pipelines, including white balance, gain, and sensor tuning, which is crucial for high-quality image capture.

 In libcamera, a pipeline handler is a core component responsible for interfacing with camera hardware.
 It manages the media devices, configures the camera pipeline, and handles image capture operations.
-Each hardware platform typically requires a specific pipeline handler to accommodate its unique architecture and capabilities.The pipeline handler is a component of libcamera that is device specific.
+Each hardware platform typically requires a specific pipeline handler to accommodate its unique architecture and capabilities.The pipeline handler is a component of libcamera that is device-specific.
 It manages the complex pipelines exposed by the kernel drivers through the Media Controller and V4L2 APIs.
 You can find the supported devices in the libcamera source in the following path src/libcamera/pipeline.
-The microchip ISC pipeline handler is implemented here
+See the GitHub page for the microchip ISC pipeline handler implementation.

 mchpcam-still is a comprehensive userspace demo application that can configure the microchip ISC and capture images.
-The application supports various image processing options and algorithms that are explained below with few examples.
+The application supports various image processing options and algorithms that are explained in the following section with a few examples.

 Features in mchpcam-still